puckfried/Exercise_2_Nigerian_prince/README.md

 # Nigerian prince wants all your info, feel free to add it here

-My name is Sold my soul
+Lets not confuse the poor souls
-My credit card company is called buyallyouwant Ltd.
+My credit card company is secret.
-My credit card number is 12 1241 1243 123 1
+My credit card number is non of your business
-And my password is password1234
+And my password is no way im gonna tell you